coderefinery/social-coding/talk.md

 ## Reproducibility - practically speaking (1/2)

 - Use version control (track changes to your code, more about it below).
-- In the published paper note the **precise version** which you have used.
+- In the published paper note the .emph[precise version] which you have used.
 - If possible, make the sources available.
 - At the minimum move them from a dusty hard-drive to a place with backup.
 - Placing your code on [GitHub](https://github.com) is very good but it is not enough.